FutureCommerce/Hackathon-Projects/ConsentCommerce/VideoIntro.md

 - Createing a project for MIT Media Labs Future of Commerce - Hackathon and Un-COnference.
 - when I heard about this - I thought of what can be the most distruptive for commerce.-

-## Point 1: Came up with -  "Consent for Commerce" as the Project Name
+## Point 1: Came up with -  "Consent for Commerce" as the Project Goal

-- Personal data  is the rocket fuel for the Future of Commerce but consent is not usable  So how do we create a new deal on data  so that people can share data on their own terms.
+- Personal data  is the rocket fuel for the Future of Commerce but consent is not usable  So how do we create a new deal on data  so that people can share and access their own data on their own terms.

-## Point 2:  Lets create a Global consent button people can use  to provide or take away consent for the use of my data for commerce.
+## Point 2:  Lets create a Global consent button people can use to provide or take away consent for future commerce.

 ## We setup some session to create this project
 - Panel on Friday night at Fab Lab in London - 5:30 - 8